BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    retina = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
    mobile = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
-   alt-text = "An illustration of the process of creating and redeeming ecash tokens" caption = "Creating and redeeming ecash tokens." width = 800 height = 822 layout = "full-width"
+   alt-text = "Diagram illustrating the creation and redemption of ecash by Alice.
+On the left side, under ‘Creation,’ Alice sends 100 sats to an ecash mint, which creates ecash tokens, and Alice receives 100 sats in ecash form.
+On the right side, under ‘Redemption,’ Alice sends 100 sats in ecash form to the mint, which burns the ecash tokens, and Alice receives 100 sats back in Bitcoin.
+The process flow is represented with dashed arrows and labeled steps." caption = "Alice mints 100 sats into ecash through a mint and later redeems the ecash tokens to reclaim her original 100 sats in bitcoin." width = 800 height = 508 layout = "full-width"
 %}